codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => This script converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY.
 The script should display the number in base 10, folloed by a new line.
 12. Combination
 => This script prints all possible combinations of two lettes, except oo.
 Letters are lower cases from a to z.
 One combination per line. the output should be alpha ordered, starting with aa.
 DO not print oo.
 Your script should contain maximum 64 characters.
+13. Floats
+=> this script prints a number with two decimal places, followed by a new line.